from a Japanese decor magazine. Ah, so peaceful and calm.

 A year later, I noticed another comment from Shampoo Hsu, and clicked on his profile.

 Shampoo Hsu is my cousin!!!
 As it turns out, Shampoo is the English name of Kai-Hsiang’s younger brother, Kai-Jin.
-Kai-Jin used to lock me in his family’s laundry room at six in the morning while everyone else was sleeping, and call me “You monkee,” “You doge” and “You peeg” through the glass door (obviously the most useful English phrases around).
-How I miss those summer visits to Taipei.
+Kai-Jin used to lock me in his family’s laundry room at six in the morning while everyone else was sleeping, and mutter “You monkee,” “You doge” and “You peeg” through the glass door.
+Ah, how I miss those summer visits to Taipei.

 Apparently, shampoo - “xifajing” in Mandarin - sounds similar to “Hsu Kai-Jin” (“Xi” is the same as “Hsu” as long as the tones and character match; it’s just a different Romanization).
 This was why Kai-Jin picked his name.